Self-care vs. self-comfort

 I have dealt with a lot of heaviness and anxiety in the last month.
 My normal reaction is to eat french fries and binge-watch Netflix to distract myself.
 This time is different.
 This season has probably been the hardest for me in years and I knew that my normal coping strategies were not healthy or productive.
 I knew that I needed to deal with it differently.

-A few months ago, one of the co-hosts in the Sorta Awesome podcast made the statement that self-care is different from self-comfort.
-Self-comfort is eating junk food, shopping, watching TV — it is doing all the things that distract us and make us feel better in the moment.
+A few months ago, one of the co-hosts of the Sorta Awesome podcast made the statement that self-care is different from self-comfort.
+Self-comfort is eating junk food, shopping, and watching TV — it is doing all the things that distract us and make us feel better in the moment.
 Self-care is tuning into your body and gauging what it actually needs to be healthy both physically and emotionally.

 I have spent a lot of time over the past year or two figuring out what self-care looks like to me.
 It may be different for you, but I want to share what has been beneficial for me.